luisehdz/Game-Pathfinding-with-A-/README.md

 # Game-Pathfinding-with-Astar
-This was made with Unity 2019.2.2f1 using a custom made grid-based system.
+This project was made with Unity 2019.2.2f1 using a custom made grid-based system.

 ## What is A* and why should I know about it?
 A* is one of the most robust and widely known searching algorithms.
 It uses "common sense" to find the shortest path to the goal from a starting position.
 It is useful in many